 How did you get your start in HR?

-What does your role as an Executive Counselor involve?
+What does your role as executive advisor involve?
 What drew you to it?

 What do you do to take care of yourself?

-What advice do you have for someone starting out as an HR leader?
+What advice do you have for someone starting as an HR leader?